abhigoogol/dogs-vs-cats/README.md

 # dogs-vs-cats
-Python Notebook for Dogs vs Cats Kaggle Competition
+Python Notebook for Dogs vs Cats Kaggle Competition.<br />
+The code is written using *fastai* library on *Google Colab*.